Funding opportunity

 - their innovative nature to create a rich research training and mentoring environment

-- the excellence of the researchers and their success in training and mentoring highly qualified personnel (HQP) for future employment in all sectors, including industry, government and academia
+- the excellence of the researchers and their success in training and mentoring highly qualified personnel (HQP) for future employment in all sectors

-- their capacity to raise the standard for best practices in research training, mentoring and development of professional skills of new researchers
+- raising the standard for best practices in research training, mentoring and development of professional skills of new researchers

-- encouraging student mobility, as appropriate, between different Canadian universities, between the universities and potential workplaces or among participating Canadian and international institutions, thus promoting international awareness
+- ensuring student mobility between different Canadian universities, potential workplaces, or among participating Canadian and international institutions

-All M.Sc. and Ph.D. trainees are required to conduct a mobility experience (internship, exchanges, etc.) of a minimum of one month and two months, respectively.
-These can occur in industry, government, non-governmental organizations and/or academia in or outside of Canada.
+All master’s and PhD trainees are required to conduct a mobility experience (internship, exchanges, etc.) of a minimum of one month and two months, respectively.
+These can occur in industry, government, non-governmental organizations, and/or academia in or outside Canada.
 Multiple mobility experiences may be conducted to cumulatively meet the minimum length required.
-Mobility experiences are encouraged for undergraduate or postdoctoral fellowship trainees but are not mandatory.
-It is the responsibility of the CREATE initiative to ensure there is adequate support and supervision at the appropriate level for the CREATE trainee.
+In-person or hybrid experiences are expected, however, remote or virtual experiences may be considered for accommodation needs.
+Mobility experiences are encouraged for undergraduate or postdoctoral trainees but are not mandatory.
+It is the responsibility of the initiative to ensure there is adequate support and supervision at the appropriate level for the trainee.

-To ensure that the Canadian research ecosystem is as open as possible and as safeguarded as necessary, the Government of Canada has introduced the
+To ensure that the Canadian research ecosystem is as open as possible and as secure as necessary, the Government of Canada has integrated research security considerations into the development, evaluation and funding of grant applications.

-To comply with this policy, applicants must identify whether the grant application aims to advance a Sensitive Technology Research Area.
-If so, the submission of
+Applicants must identify whether the grant application aims to advance a

 The